jross765/JGnuCashLibNTools/gnucash-api-ext/README.md

 * "TrxMgr"

 ### SecAcct
+This sub-module contains classes that provide a simplified, high-level interface for...

+* ...generating and maintaining stock accounts,
-Currently, this sub-module contains just one single class: `SecuritiesAccountTransactionManager`, which provides a simplified, high-level interface for generating buy- and dividend transactions in a securities account (brokerage account).
+* ...generating buy- and dividend transactions in a securities account (brokerage account),
+* ...handling and tracking account lots for stock accounts (needed, e.g., to prepare German tax filings). **CAUTION: CURRENTLY EMPTY CLASS**

 ### TrxMgr
-This sub-module contains classes that help to:
+This sub-module contains classes that help to...

-* Find transaction and splits by setting filter criteria
+* ...find transaction and splits by setting filter criteria,
+* ...merge stock account transcations,
-* Manipulate transactions in a more convenient way than by using the pure API.
+* ...generally manipulate transactions in a more convenient way than by using the pure API.

 ## Major Changes
 ### V. 1.5 &rarr; 1.6
 * Added sub-module TrxMgr.

+  * New: `Transaction(Split)Filter`
+  * New: `TransactionFinder`
+  * New: `TransactionManager`, `TransactionMergerXYZ` (the latter in two variants)

+* Extended sub-module SecAcct:

+  * New: `SecuritiesAccountLotManager` **CAUTION: CURRENTLY EMPTY CLASS**

 ### V. 1.4 &rarr; 1.5
 * Sub-module SecAcct: